tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 --- abstract

-This document defines Discovery of Equivalent Encrypted Resolvers (DEER), a mechanism for DNS clients to query a resolver over unencrypted DNS for encrypted DNS configuration.
-It is designed to be agnostic of different forms of DNS encryption for future flexibility.
-It is also designed to provide assurance that the encrypted server connection is controlled by the same party controlling the unencrypted transmission of the configuration.
+This document defines Discovery of Equivalent Encrypted Resolvers (DEER), a mechanism for DNS clients to use unencrypted DNS to discover a resolver's encrypted DNS configuration.
+It is designed to be agnostic to different forms of DNS encryption for future flexibility.
+It is also designed to ensure that the encrypted server connection is controlled by the same party controlling the unencrypted transmission of the configuration.
 Opportunistic encryption that does not provide that assurance is defined as an option for clients willing to accept that risk.